testflows/TestFlows-WebSite/source/contact.md

 by leaving a comment, creating a feature or bug fix request, or submitting a pull-request with your improvements.
 {% endhtml %}

----

-# <div class="fab fa-2x fa-telegram-plane text-success"></div>
-# Telegram

-{% html div class="text-center" %}
-Ping us on our Telegram channel https://t.me/testflows to get an answer to your question as fast as possible.
-{% endhtml %}